 If the bubbling is caused by a lack of expansion gap on the floor, you can fix it by creating more space for the planks to acclimate.

-First, inspect the laminate floors.
+First, inspect the floor.
 If the planks are pushing hard against the wall or door frame, they don’t have enough space to acclimate.
 So, you need to create an expansion gap.

 - Remove the baseboards and trims on the bottom walls.